 You may want to dust them off, because the toys of our youth are becoming super collectibles during this COVID pandemic.

-Margie Schultz, president of the Queen City Beautiful Doll Club, said she and fellow doll lovers can't believe what they've been seeing since the pandemic forced people to stay home.
+Margie Schultz, with the Beautiful Doll Club, said she and fellow doll lovers can't believe what they've been seeing since the pandemic forced people to stay home.